w3c/wai-curricula/content/designer/forms-interactions-and-feedback.md

 Students should be able to:

-* design the user experiences for keyboard navigation through and inside custom components, for example:
+* design user experiences for keyboard navigation through and inside custom components, for example:
   * using the tab key to move through different components
   * using the enter key to enter a specific component and to select a specific item on a component
   * using the arrow keys to move through elements inside components, such as application menus, dialogs, list items and grid cells